Ladi6: The Liberation Of...

-Ladi6's second album, The Liberation Of... was released in New Zealand independently in November 2010, where it debuted at number six on the NZ Top 40 Album Chart.
+Ladi6's second album, The Liberation Of..., was released in New Zealand independently in November 2010, where it debuted at number six on the NZ Top 40 Album Chart.
 It spent 34 weeks in the top 40 and was certified gold in July 2011.
 The single "Like Water" from this album peaked at number 9 on the NZ Top 40 Singles Chart, spent 22 weeks on the charts and was certified platinum in June 2011.

 It was co-produced by Parks and Sebastian Weiss (a.k.a.
 DJ Sepalot) of the German hip hop group Blumentopf and features Myele Manzanza of Electric Wire Hustle, Toby Laing of Fat Freddy's Drop and German singer Esther Adams.

 The Liberation of... was released in Europe on German label Eskapaden Records in May 2011.
 In London, Metro Magazine said Ladi6 was "One to Watch".
 "She knows how to make an impression – including a recent wow-inducing support slot for Gil Scott-Heron at London's Southbank Centre".

 Automatic

 Ladi6's third album, Automatic, was released in 2013.
 Ladi6 and Parks travelled to the U.S. to work with music producer Waajeed.
 The album was done at Studio A recording studios in Detroit, with Grammy award-winning engineer Todd Fairall.
 They also did some recording in New Zealand at Revolver Studios in Waiuku.

-Automatic is produced by Parks and Waajeed and features Ladi6 band members Julien Dyne and B.Haru.
-The album has guest vocal appearances by Scribe, Parks and Tyra Hammond and Detroit MC Invincible.
+Automatic was produced by Parks and Waajeed and features Ladi6 band members Julien Dyne and B.Haru.
+The album has guest vocal appearances by Scribe, Parks and Tyra Hammond, and Detroit MC Invincible.

 Automatic debuted at number 3 on the New Zealand national charts and featured on many end-of-year (2013) 'best of' lists.

+Royal Blue 3000

+In 2017, she released her fourth album, Royal Blue 3000, which saw her and her producer partner win three New Zealand Music Awards: Best Female Artist, Best Producer, and Best Album.

 Collaborations

-Ladi6 has collaborated with many New Zealand musicians and bands, including Ruby Frost, Fat Freddy's Drop, Scribe, Shapeshifter, Jon Toogood, Solaa, 4Corners, The Opensouls, 50 Hz and Riki Gooch (a.k.a.
-Eru Dangerspiel) of TrinityRoots and Fly My Pretties.
+Ladi6 has collaborated with many New Zealand musicians and some International acts and bands, including Fat Freddy's Drop, Scribe, Shapeshifter, Jon Toogood, The Adults, Solaa, 4 Corners, The Opensouls, 50 Hz, Sepalot, Eva Be, Julien Dyne, and Christoph El Truento.

 Personal life

-As well as producing most of Ladi6's music, her partner Parks also provides backing vocals for many of her tracks.
+As well as producing most of Ladi6's music, her partner Brent Park (Parks) also provides backing vocals for many of her tracks.
 In 2004, Ladi6 and Parks had their first son.
 He is their only child.

-She is the cousin of other prominent Samoan New Zealand musicians Scribe and Tyra Hammond of The Opensouls.
+She is the cousin of other prominent Samoan New Zealand musicians Scribe and Tyra Hammond of Opensouls, and director-actor Oscar Kightley.